mkubasz/cv/README.md

 ## 👩🏼‍🎓 Education

 **Master of Engineering** in Technical University in Opole<br>
-Thesis: Comparative analysys of the implementation of selected Data Science algorithms in Rust and Python<br>
+Thesis: Comparative analysis of the implementation of selected Data Science algorithms in Rust and Python<br>
 Opole, Poland _(2017 - 2019)_

-**Bechelor of Engineering** in University in Opole<br>
+**Bachelor of Engineering** in University in Opole<br>
 Thesis: Distributed system in blockchain<br>
 Opole, Poland _(2013 - 2017)_